nightcomdev/opnsense/README.md

 > Before you make any changes in your config, make BACKUP of you current config! **All changes in your config are done on your own risk!**

 # Support
 This project is developed entirely in my free time to support the OPNsense community.
 If you find my work helpful, consider buying me a coffee.
-Thank you for your support!
+Your support not only motivates me but also allows me to dedicate more time to maintaining and improving this project.
+Thank you!

 <a href="https://www.buymeacoffee.com/nightcom" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>